 - a.
 The amendments to the STCW Convention and Code include sea service, recency, and training requirements, as well as the minimum standards of competence at the basic and advanced levels for deck officers.
 There are no additional training or endorsement requirements for personnel assigned to the engineering department. - b.
 Mariners who can demonstrate that they meet the training and standards of competence requirements of STCW A-V/4, previously published in CG-OES Policy Letter No. 01-16 and provided in Enclosure (2) of this policy letter, will be considered to have met the respective training and competence portions of the requirements for the MMC endorsements in Basic or Advanced Polar Code Operations.
 Enclosure (3), paragraph (1) discusses the training requirements for Basic Polar Code Operations and Enclosure (4), paragraph (1) discusses the training requirements for Advanced Polar Code Operations. - c.
-The STCW amendments provide transitional provisions for mariners who commenced seagoing service in Polar Waters prior to July 1, 2018.
-Before being assigned duties on board a ship operating in polar waters mariners may have completed training consistent with the guidance contained in section B-V/g of the STCW Code applicable to ships operating in polar waters.
-Until July 1, 2020, mariners who provide evidence of completing this training, in accordance with the guidance, will be considered to have met the respective transitional provisions for the MMC endorsements in Basic or Advanced Polar Code Operations.
-Enclosure (3), paragraph (2) discusses the transitional provisions for Basic Polar Code Operations and Enclosure (4), paragraph (2) discusses the transitional provisions for Advanced Polar Code operations. - d.
 The National Maritime Center (NMC) will process applications for STCW endorsements for Basic and Advanced Polar Code Operations.
 Applications for Polar Code endorsements should be submitted in accordance with requirements described in Enclosures (3) and (4).
-There are no national endorsements issued for Polar Code operations. - e.
+There are no national endorsements issued for Polar Code operations. - d.
 The National Maritime Center will evaluate and approve courses in accordance with this guidance.
 Coast Guard approved courses for Polar Code operations should include both the training and competence requirements for the endorsements.
-Providers who had courses evaluated by NMC under CG-OES Policy Letter 01-16 and who received a letter attesting to the course content meeting the requirements of the STCW amendments do not need to resubmit courses for a new approval.
+Providers who had courses evaluated by NMC under CG-OES Policy Letter 01-16 and who received a letter attesting to the course content meeting the requirements of the STCW amendments do not need to resubmit.
+These transitional provisions described in Enclosures (3) and (4) are applicable as long as this policy letter is valid.
+Training accepted under CG-OES Policy Letter 01-16 will be accepted regardless of when the mariner completed the training.

+Subj: GUIDELINES FOR QUALIFICATIONS OF PERSONNEL FOR ISSUING STCW ENDORSEMENTS FOR BASIC AND ADVANCED POLAR CODE OPERATIONS courses for a new approval.
 The National Maritime Center will reissue existing course review letters as a course approval in accordance with 46 CFR 10.402.

-Subj: GUIDELINES FOR QUALIFICATIONS OF PERSONNEL FOR ISSUING STCW ENDORSEMENTS FOR BASIC AND ADVANCED POLAR CODE OPERATIONS